Certain passages in our lives stand out as peak moments that create meaning.

 The Funeral Service

 A funeral can be held at the graveside or at the synagogue.
 Selections are read from Psalms, and there is a eulogy depicting the life of the deceased as a guide for the living.
 Eil Malei Rachamim, which expresses our faith in the immortality of the soul, is recited.
-Once at the graveside, the service consists of the recitation of Tziduk ha-din, a prayer that expresses our acceptance of God’s decisions, followed by the recitation of the Mourners’ Kaddish and Eil Malei Rachamim.
+Once at the graveside, the service consists of short prayers and burial followed by the recitation of the Mourners’ Kaddish and Eil Malei Rachamim.

 After the funeral, those attending form two lines to let the mourners pass between them.
 As they do, traditional words of comfort are said, “Ha-makom y’nakhem et-khem b’tokh she-ar avlei tziyon vi’yerushalayim, May God comfort you among all the mourners of Zion and Jerusalem.”